 Naturally, we see a lot of dogs on a regular basis at our animal hospital, and the best-trained pets respect their owner as the alpha.
 These pups have also been trained with consistency in mind, so that they always know and understand what to expect.

-Our vets believe that a good foundation to start with includes making sure your puppy stays healthy, and having your puppy spayed or neutered when they reach an appropriate age.
-Getting your canine companion “fixed” may help to make them less aggressive towards other dogs, calmer and potentially more open to training.
+Our vets believe that a good foundation to start with includes making sure your puppy stays healthy and having your puppy spayed or neutered when they reach an appropriate age.
+Getting your canine companion “fixed” may help make them less aggressive towards other dogs, calmer and potentially more open to training.

 Establishing House Rules